Onemanwolf/Moq_How_Session/How_Session/Moq.md

         }
 ```

-We can use the out parameter to test methods that implement the out parameter as demostrated below
+We can use the out parameter to test methods that implement the out parameter as demonstrated below

 ```C#
         [Fact]